A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Quasi-conformal densities and estimates near the cusps

 \end{itemize}

+If $C$ can be chosen equal to $1$, then the density is called a {\em conformal density}.
+A measure $\mu$ is a $\delta$-(quasi-)conformal measure if $\mu=\mu_{x}$ for some (quasi-)conformal density $\{\mu_x\}_{x\in X}$ of dimension $\delta$ (see in \cite[Proposition 2.5]{MYJ} that this definition agrees with the original definition of quasi-conformal measure, as in \cite[Definition 4.1]{CoornaertMichel1993}).
+Note that any quasi-conformal measure with support contained in $\Lambda_\Gamma$ must in fact have support equal to $\Lambda_\Gamma$, because quasi-$\Gamma$-invariance and the transformation rule imply that the support is a $\Gamma$-invariant set, and $\Lambda_\Gamma$ is the smallest closed $\Gamma$-invariant set.

-A measure is a $\delta$-conformal measure if it is part of a conformal density of dimension $\delta$.
-A particularly famous example of a conformal density is the {\em Patterson-Sullivan density}, first constructed by Patterson for Fuchsian groups and extended by Sullivan to geometrically finite actions on hyperbolic spaces (\cite{patterson, sullivan79, sullivan84}).
-The Patterson-Sullivan density has conformal dimension $\delta_\Gamma$, which is the {\em critical exponent} of the Poincar\'e series, or equivalently, for any $o\in\Omega$,
+A particularly famous example of a conformal density is the {\em Patterson--Sullivan density}, first constructed by Patterson for Fuchsian groups and extended by Sullivan to geometrically finite actions on hyperbolic spaces (\cite{patterson, sullivan79, sullivan84}).
+We call any density (measure) constructed in such a way a {\em Patterson--Sullivan density (measure)}.
+A Patterson--Sullivan density, if it exists, has conformal dimension equal to the critical exponent $\delta_\Gamma$, which is also the critical exponent of the Poincar\'e series.